Second Congo War: UN investigates illegal exploitation of minerals

 In April 2001, a UN panel of experts investigated the illegal exploitation of diamonds, cobalt, coltan, gold and other lucrative resources in the Congo.
 The report accused Rwanda, Uganda and Zimbabwe of systematically exploiting Congolese resources and recommended the Security Council impose sanctions.

 2002

-Estimate of territory held by factions in 2001 to 2003.
+An estimate of territory held by factions in 2001 to 2003.

 In 2002, Rwanda's situation in the war began to worsen.
 Many members of the RCD either gave up fighting or decided to join Kabila's government.
 Moreover, the Banyamulenge, the backbone of Rwanda's militia forces, became increasingly tired of control from Kigali and the unending conflict.
 A number of them mutinied, leading to violent clashes between them and Rwandan forces.

 At the same time, the western Congo was becoming increasingly secure under the younger Kabila.
 International aid was resumed as inflation was brought under control.

 In March, the RCD-Goma faction captured Moliro, a town located on the coast of Lake Tanganyika, from government forces.
 According to said faction, the town was shelled by government gunboats the following day in response.
 The capture was seen as a violation of the Lusaka Ceasefire Agreement.